kanakmi/Detective-Discord/README.md

 - Create a `.env` file and add your discord bot TOKEN.
 Adding NEWS_API, WEATHER_API KEYS is optional.
 Remember to remove their commands if you wish to not include them.
 - Run the bot using the command `python3 bot.py`

-## Libraries Used
+## Libraries Used 📚

-### Discord Libraries                   ### Python Libraries
+### Discord Libraries 🎮

-- Discord                               - os
+- Discord
-- Commands                              - pyjokes
+- Commands
-- Option                                - requests
+- Option
-- Button, View                          - wikipedia
+- Button, View
+- MissingPermissions

+### Python Libraries 🐍

+- os
+- pyjokes
+- requests
+- wikipedia
-- MissingPermissions                    - json (api input format)
+- json (api input format)
 - re (regular expression)
 - sqlite3 (database connectivity)
 - load_dotenv (dot environment for api)

 ## Steps to contribute:

 - Drop a :star: on the Github repository (optional)<br/>